-Social scientist, educationist and litterateur Dr. Mizanur Rahman Shelley, son of late Principal B. M. Rahman was born in a respectable Muslim family of Bikrampur/Munsigonj in 1943.
-He obtained his Master’s Degree from University of Dhaka in 1963 and Ph.D. from University of London in International Politics in 1976.
+Social scientist, educationist and litterateur Dr. Mizanur Rahman Shelley, son of Late Principal B. M. Rahman was born in a respectable family of Bikrampur/Munsigonj in 1943.
+He obtained his Masters Degree from University of Dhaka in 1963 and Ph.D. from University of London in International Politics in 1976.

-After a brilliant career as a student Dr. Shelley had his stints as a teacher of DhakaUniversity, a technocrat (non-partisan) cabinet minister for Information.
-Besides, he has worked as consultant on socio-economic matters to various government, non-government and international organization.
-After liberation he served as Director (Head of Directorate) of the Directorate of Social Service, Government of the Peoples Republic of Bangladesh during 1976-80.
+After a brilliant career as a student Dr. Shelley had his stints as a teacher of DhakaUniversity, a technocrat (non-partisan) Cabinet Minister for Information.
+Besides, he has worked as consultant on socio-economic matters to various government, non-government and international organizations.
+After liberation, he served as Director (Head of Directorate) of the Directorate of Social Welfare, Government of the Peoples Republic of Bangladesh during 1976-80.

 Dr. Mizanur Rahman Shelley is a prominent personality in the country.
 He has earned fame in the field of education, literature and journalism for which he is widely known as an intellectual of high standing of National and International repute.
 Dr. Shelley is a Sponsor Director (up-to-date) and Chairman of Premier Leasing & Finance Limited.
 He was also founder Chairman of Premier Leasing & Finance Limited and Premier Leasing Securities Limited until 2011.
 His business activities includes responsibilities as Chairman, Centre for Development Research, Bangladesh (CDRB).
 He is also current Chairman of South Asia Media Commission, Bangladesh and Chairman of Academic Press and Publishers Library (APPL).